Leaving care local offer

 - you’re no longer looked after

 - you’re aged between 18 and 21 (or 25 if you want extended support) and before reaching 18 you were an eligible or relevant young person

 You’re a qualifying care leaver if:

 - you’re at least 16 but under 21, and

-- you were LAC before the making of a special guardianship order
+- you were Looked After immediately before the making of a special guardianship order

 For more information ask someone from your social work unit.